 Registration opens at 8 a.m.

-Mass Plunges will take place at both 1 and 3 p.m.
+Mass Plunges will take place at noon, 1 and 2 p.m.

 The Pee Wee Plunge at 11 a.m. includes a dip in a kiddie pool offered to children ages 8 and under.
 In addition to that, there is now a special Family Plunge, open to families who want to enjoy the full experience of plunging into the Bay, but in a less congested environment that is safer for younger children.